YuezhenQin/yuezhenqin.github.io/README.md

 ## 6.20
-15:00 Big Ben Priview Tour
+15:00 Big Ben and the Elizabeth Tower.
+Priview Tour

 ## 6.16
 back from netherlands